urcsc174/2018-spring-csc174/syllabus.md

 **Important:** Because attendence is not graded the student is on thier honor to go to all the lectures.
 If a student is unable to attend a lecture, it is the student's responsibility to get the information missed from another student.
 (The TAs and the Professor will not re-teach a lecture.)

-Students' inability to complete projects (i.e. exams), or complete assignments because of a missed lecture is not a valid excuse.
+Students' inability to complete assignments or projects (i.e. exams) because of a missed lecture is not a valid excuse.

 ### Personal Computer and Software